 - local workshops in each of the ARCHES members' languages to encourage bidirectional information on local/national archiving practice and future visions as well as to elucidate the survey,

-Six principal activities have been identified in the compilation and preparation of an archaeological archive archive: collection, analysis, reporting, ordering, packing and transfer.
-This structure will be reflected in the guide:
+Six principal activities have been identified in the compilation and preparation of an archaeological archive: collection, analysis, reporting, ordering, packing and transfer.
+This structure is reflected in the Guide:

 - project planning and the stipulation of archive standards

 - the collection of data, the recording of information, the treatment of records, finds and digital data

 - the processes of analysis and archiving the results

 - the packing of records and finds, the presentation of digital data, the ordering and indexing of the archive

 - transfer, and the long-term curation and management of archaeological archives (sustainability).